-The computer I use as a baseline is high-end but uses off-the-shelf hardware.
-I bought this PC at the beginning of 2018.
+The computer I use as a baseline was high-end off-the-shelf hardware back in 2018.
 It cost about $2,000 at the time.

 Note that no Bitcoin implementation strictly fully validates the entire chain history by default.
 As a performance improvement, most of them don’t validate signatures before a certain point in time.
 This is considered safe because those blocks and transactions are buried under so much proof of work.
 In order for someone to create a blockchain that had invalid transactions before that point in time would cost so much mining resources, it would fundamentally break certain security assumptions upon which the network operates.

 For the purposes of these tests I need to control as many variables as possible; some implementations may skip signature checking for a longer period of time in the blockchain than others.
 As such, the tests I'm running do not use the default settings - I change one setting to force the checking of all transaction signatures and I often tweak other settings in order to make use of the higher number of CPU cores and amount of RAM on my machine.

 Also, in order to ensure that the bandwidth of peers on the public network is not a bottleneck and potential source of inconsistency, I now sync between two nodes on my local network.

 The amount of data in the Bitcoin blockchain is relentlessly increasing with every block that is added, thus it's a never-ending struggle for node implementations to continue optimizing their code in order to prevent the initial sync time for a new node from becoming obscenely long.
 After all, if it becomes unreasonably expensive or time consuming to start running a new node, most people who are interested in doing so will chose not to, which weakens the overall robustness of the network.